KRLGroup/GraphCW/README.md

 # Explainable AI in Drug Discovery: Self-interpretable Graph Neural Network for molecular property prediction using Concept Whitening

 This is the official repository of the paper "Explainable AI in Drug Discovery: Self-interpretable Graph Neural Network for molecular property prediction using Concept Whitening. _Michela Proietti_,_Alessio Ragno_ _Biagio La Rosa_, _Rino Ragno_, and _Roberto Capobianco_.
-Springer Machine Learning Journal (2023)".
+Machine Learning (2024)".

 ## Description
 This repository implements the first concept-based explanability method for graph neural networks, obtained by adapting the code for (https://github.com/zhiCHEN96/ConceptWhitening "Concept Whitening").